 Jonen-goya mountain hut (常念小屋)

 The Jonen-goya mountain hut (常念小屋) was clean, well-run, and as is always the case in Japan, staffed by very friendly people, many of them college students.
 This hut is part of a network of 44 mountain huts in this area run by the Northern Japan Alps Mountain Hut Friendship Association.
-An English map of these Northern Japan Alps mountain huts can be found here, and a listing of these huts along with phone numbers & URLs can be found here.

 If you'd like more details of my hiking trip, you might be interested in my Mt.
 Jonen-dake hiking schedule and elevation profile, including % grade calculations for the various trail sections, which I've compiled on a separate page.

 I would have to say that Mt.
 Jonen-dake was one of the easiest and most accessible of all the highpoints in the Northern Japan Alps.
 From Tokyo it only takes about four hours by train or car to reach Hotaka Station (穂高駅) on the JR Oito Line (JR大糸線), the nearest station to Mt.
 Jonen-dake.
 And from Hotaka Station (or Toyoshina Station (豊科駅), which is 2 train stops closer to Tokyo), it only takes about 45 minutes by car or taxi to reach the Ichinosawa trailhead (一ノ沢登山口).